tutorial

 As a San Jose-based LIDAR technology company, Velodyne LIDAR develops sensors for the field’s leading robotics companies, for applications as wide-ranging as autonomous vehicles, mobile mapping, and delivery drones.
 These state-of-the-art sensors are directly responsible for bringing robotics technology into more visible arenas of our lives.
 Industry giants like NVIDIA, Clearpath Robotics, and Postmates are leveraging LIDAR technology to monitor traffic, streamline construction, and automate food delivery.

-As ubiquitous as Velodyne LIDAR technology has become, it’s no surprise that many Foxglove Studio users are using these sensors on their robots to collect spatial data.
-If you want to get visual feedback on your sensor data before troubleshooting the rest of your robot, you can use Foxglove Studio to calibrate your hardware – even before you have a properly functioning robotics stack.
+As ubiquitous as Velodyne LIDAR technology has become, it’s no surprise that many Foxglove users are using these sensors on their robots to collect spatial data.
+If you want to get visual feedback on your sensor data before troubleshooting the rest of your robot, you can use Foxglove to calibrate your hardware – even before you have a properly functioning robotics stack.

 Connecting to your Velodyne hardware

 To visualize data coming into your Velodyne LIDAR sensor, you’ll first need to connect your sensor to a local network with an Ethernet cable (often included in your Velodyne shipment).
-I'll be using the Puck sensor, but Studio supports visualizing data from any Velodyne LIDAR sensor.
+I'll be using the Puck sensor, but Foxglove supports visualizing data from any Velodyne LIDAR sensor.

 Connected sensor